 VUDU is compatible with various modern entertainment gadgetry like Blu-Ray players, PS3, or Xbox 360.
 Furthermore, you can download HD quality movies in HDX format, an exclusive format used by VUDU.

 Subscribers: 5 million

 If you are into HBO shows and documentaries more than anything else, then HBO NOW is what you need.
 After losing its place as the king of content, HBO launched its video-on-demand service to attract the “cord cutters” by taking on the big players like Netflix and Hulu.

 With a subscription to HBO NOW, you can get access to almost all of HBO’s digital content, including movies, TV series, and documentaries on virtually as many devices as you want.
 But this whole experience will cost you slightly more than other on-demand platforms.
 Moreover, it is only available in the United States and some U.S territories.

 Alexa rank: 233

 Hulu is another vastly popular US-based online streaming platform, which is similar to Netflix in many ways.
-It offers instant access to hundreds of old and new shows and movies from large broadcasting companies like NBC, USA Network and Fox.
+It offers instant access to hundreds of old and new shows and movies from large broadcasting companies like NBC, USA Network, and Fox.
 Like Netflix, Hulu also offers original content.
 Series like The Handmaid’s Tale and Difficult People will probably freshen up your streaming experience.

 The platform currently offers its services for one penny less than $8 (with limited commercials).
-You can also subscribe to Hulu Live TV, with which you can stream to your favorite live sports and have all the benefits of Hulu plus.
+You can also subscribe to Hulu Live TV, with which you can stream your favorite live sports and have all the benefits of Hulu plus.
 Though Hulu is a good alternative to Netflix, it’s only available in America and Japan, meaning anyone outside those two countries cannot access its services.

 1. Amazon Prime Video